“The living daylights” – James Bond movie / A-Ha.

-This is the scariest blog post to date, and looking back at this event scared the living shit out of me.
+This is the scariest blog post to date, and looking back at this event scared the living daylights out of me.
 I guess most of us will have known someone or have been in a car accident at some point in their lives.
+According to DingGo, here are some recent accident statistics from a report.
 For me, I was just 19, in the car alone, driving to work, and could have died.
 I am so thankful that I survived unscathed, though the car was a total write off and this moment from my past is something I’d normally want to forget.
 So this post will be short and not dwelled on.
 I like to write about everything and anything, so here’s the story…the day I almost died in a car crash.

 It was Thursday 17th November 1999, and I worked every day from 6 am until 3 pm as a stock control assistant in the new Tesco store at Tesco Knocknagoney, on the edge of Tillysburn in East Belfast.
 I had my own car, which I still owed some money to my parents for.
 It was an original Hyundai Accent, year 1998 I think.
 It was a great car actually.
 I was 19 and drove to work, it was only a 25 minute drive from my parent’s house at Bangor to my work.
 I was rarely late, and was normally OK at getting up so early, in fact I got rather used to those shifts.
 On this particular morning I was also a bit tired and running a wee bit late.
 At that time of the morning there was barely any traffic on the Bangor – Belfast road and I rather enjoyed my short drive into work.